bio-raum/FooDMe2/docs/installation.md

 where `/path/to/references` could be something like `/data/pipelines/references` or whatever is most appropriate on your system.
 If you have already added your own profile to our [configuration](https://github.com/marchoeppner/nf-configs) repository, then the `--reference_base` option does not need to be set from the command line.

-If you do not have singularity on your system, you can also specify docker, podman or conda for software provisioning - see the [usage information](usage.md).
+If you do not have apptainer on your system, you can also specify docker, singularity, podman or conda for software provisioning - see the [usage information](usage.md).

 The path specified with `--reference_base` can then be given to the pipeline during normal execution as `--reference_base` (unless you already have set it as part of your site-specific config file).